Discover Coimbra - Things To Do in Coimbra

 Coimbra is full of churches and chapels from different eras.
 There’s Capela de São Miguel, which is part of the university tour, but there are many others that deserve a visit.

 Near the university, you’ll find Sé Nova.
-This church started as a Jesuit temple in 1598, and it features a mix of Mannerist and Baroque architecture.
+This church started as a Jesuit temple in 1598 and features a mix of Mannerist and Baroque architecture.
 It’s worth stepping inside to admire the gilded panels and the two organs above the altar.

 From there, you can walk to Sé Velha, Coimbra’s old cathedral.
 Built around the 12th century, it has kept most of its Romanesque features.
 Outside, the church stands out with its imposing stone walls and narrow windows, while the interior features high vaulted ceilings and charming cloisters.